 - How to start a fitness program, specifically running, including what to avoid.

 - How to create (and crush!) realistic fitness goals.

 - And more!

-This is the first installment of a four-part Agent of Wealth series, called “Health is Wealth.”
-Listen to the second episode, “How to Overcome Your Sugar Addiction.”
-When the remaining episodes — which cover topics relating to sleep and stress management — are released, we will share links to them here.
+This is the first installment of a six-part Agent of Wealth series, called “Health is Wealth.”
+Listen to the other episodes:

 Welcome back to the Agent of Wealth podcast.
 On today’s show, I wanted to introduce a four-part series we’re doing on improving your health.
 And I’m bringing back John Williams to the show.
 John, how are you?